FortinetCloudCSE/k8s-101-workshop/content/02Hugo/3_Task2.md

 LoadBalancer: Exposes the Service externally using a cloud provider’s load balancer.
 It assigns a fixed, external IP address to the Service.

+### Use Label

+Labels in Kubernetes are key/value pairs attached to objects, such as Pods, Services, and Deployments.
+They serve to organize, select, and group objects in ways meaningful to users, allowing the mapping of organizational structures onto system objects in a loosely coupled fashion without necessitating clients to store these mappings.

+Labels can be utilized to filter resources when using kubectl commands.
+For example, executing `kubectl get pods -l app=kubernetes-bootcamp` retrieves all Pods labeled with app=kubernetes-bootcamp.

+Many kubectl commands include the option `--show-labels`` to display the labels attached to objects.
+This can be used with various resource types, such as nodes, pods, services, and deployments, through commands like `kubectl get nodes --show-labels``, `kubectl get pods --show-labels``, `kubectl get svc --show-labels``, and `kubectl get deployments --show-labels``.

+Labels can be added to an object using the `kubectl label`` command.
+For instance, executing `kubectl label deployment nginx stage=development`` will add the key:value pair stage=development to the deployment named nginx.

 ### POD life-cycle

 The life cycle of a Kubernetes Pod involves several key stages from creation to termination.
 Here's a brief overview of these stages, illustrated with commands related to deploying a Pod using the `gcr.io/google-samples/kubernetes-bootcamp:v1` image: